 - No origination or prepayment penalty fees — The bank doesn’t charge an origination fee to process your personal loan, and you also won’t have to pay a prepayment penalty if you decide to pay off your loan early.

 Why PNC Bank stands out: If you’re worried about qualifying for a personal loan on your own, PNC Bank may be a good option for you because it allows co-applicants.
-And if you apply for a personal loan with a co-applicant, you’ll have to include the person’s address and annual income.
+If you apply for a personal loan with a co-applicant, you’ll have to include the person’s address and annual income.

 Here’s some more info about personal loans from PNC Bank.

 - Rate discount available — If you have a PNC checking account and make automatic loan payments from it, you’ll get a 0.25% discount on your interest rate.
 PNC’s rates are competitive if you have strong credit.
 Any way to lower interest rates is a nice bonus.

 - Small loans available — PNC personal loans start at just $1,000, which may be helpful if you need to borrow only a small amount.